Cap-go/website/content/blog/manage-dev-and-prod-build-with-github-actions.md

 You can now commit this both file and see your first tag appear in GitHub!

-`capacitor-standard-version` is the package who do the magic, by defaul he also update your version number in Android and ios
+`capacitor-standard-version` is the package who does the magic, by default he also updates your version number in Android and IOS

 ## GitHub actions for build